surrealwaffle/yymp/README.md

 In addition, some features may require the C++14 or C++17 standards to be available.

 # Changes
 *yymp* has undergone some changes recently!
-Quite a number actually.
   * Alias templates are far less prevalent
   * Removal of integer sequence manipulation (to better direct the focus of the library)
   * Removal of a number of some superfluous features, such as accessors, conversions, and reversal